Profonanpe News

 Peru's youngest raise their voices for nature!
 Naturaventuras, the new digital program hosted by children from different regions of the country, has been launched.
 In this digital space promoted by Profonanpe, Peru's private environmental fund, young people will share their points of view and tell about some of the initiatives that are being promoted for the benefit of the environment.

 Naturaventuras will have 8 chapters that will be released until September.
 This space seeks to develop in the youngest members of the family the interest and love for taking care of our planet.
-The program will be broadcasted through our YouTube channel and previously announced on Profonanpe’s Facebook and Instagram.
+The program will be broadcast through our YouTube channel and previously announced on Profonanpe's Facebook and Instagram.

 Rodrigo and Kamyla, hosting the first chapter of Naturaventuras: “Life in the sea”.